Dynabook Satellite: L series

 The L series Satellites were Toshiba's mainstream consumer line of Satellite laptops.
 The first models of the L series came out in 2005.
-The 2010s-issue L series was priced just above of the C series and included similar features but featured improved keyboards, trackpads, and speakers, USB 3.0 ports, and Core i7 processor configurations.
+The 2010s-issue L series was priced just above the C series and included similar features but featured improved keyboards, trackpads, and speakers, USB 3.0 ports, and Core i7 processor configurations.
 Toshiba targeted the L series at students.

 M series, U series

 The M and U series Satellites were marketed as multimedia-oriented machines, powerful enough for casual gaming and video playback while still being lightweight enough to be easily mobile.
 Toshiba marketed the U series as the more stylish of the two.

 P series

 The P series was Toshiba's second premium consumer line of Satellite laptops.
 Introduced in 2003, it later eclipsed the premium A series.
 The first entry in the series, the P25, was one of the first laptops to feature a widescreen 17-inch LCD; it was also one of the first laptops to feature an internal DVD±RW drive.
 P series models introduced in 2012 were priced at US$800, $100 higher than their midrange S series counterparts.